 Are you short on time and short on content for a course you are writing or a lesson you are creating?
 Use Google to help you.
-If you need a power point on a book presentation that you are using in your class, the likelihood that someone has already created that content is strong and most likely on the web.
+If you need a PowerPoint on a book presentation that you are using in your class, the likelihood that someone has already created that content is strong and most likely on the web.
 This is not an endorsement for plagiarism by any means.
-This is simply a way for your to have an arsenal of common resources you can pull from and give credit to when you need to develop a concept in your classroom.
-YouTube is a great resource as well for quick video overview to help you generate discussion.
+This is simply a way for you to have an arsenal of common resources you can pull from and credit when you need to develop a concept in your classroom.
+YouTube is a great resource as well for quick video overviews to help you generate discussion.

 There are many other ways to bring digital resources into your classroom that are free and fun to use.
 Although these suggestions are relatively simple, they aren’t commonly used among professors in the higher education setting.
 With a large influx of digital natives flooding our universities, integrating digital learning tools into the coursework will make assignments and discussions more exciting and generate stronger engagement for students.